ghc-proposals/ghc-proposals/proposals/0000-extensions-and-warnings.rst

 This proposal seeks to unify the features of language extensions and warnings, and then present a simplified user interface over the unified feature.

-An important direction of travel is that we want a **language edition**, such as `-XGHC20201`, to fix a particular language specification.
+An important direction of travel is that we want a **language edition**, such as ``-XGHC2021``, to fix a particular language specification.
-In particular, our aspirational goal is that if a program compiles with `ghc-9.8 -XGHC2021` then it should also compile with `ghc-9.10 -XGHC2021`.
+In particular, our aspirational goal is that if a program compiles with ``ghc-9.8 -XGHC2021`` then it should also compile with ``ghc-9.10 -XGHC2021``.
+This proposal moves us towards that goal, but does not fully accomplish it.

 *"Good" and "bad"*.
 In general, language extensions often enable a good new behaviour, while disabling a warning enables a bad new behaviour.
 But "good" and "bad" are clearly subjective, and we've already gotten this wrong a few times.
 (For example, ``-XDatatypeContexts`` allows a bad behaviour and ``-Wno-unticked-promoted-constructor`` allows a good one, at least in Richard's opinion.)
 So we propose the following principle: